 There is an advantage with the micro-adjustable positioning in getting the seat handlebars in the optimal position as well as being quicker and easier to do.
 This can also help in setting up the bike to be the same as your road bike as you might want to do when training for an event.

 If you are looking at affordable bikes then your choice is limited to using pop-pins and pre-set holes.
 They’re not as user friendly having to turn the knob, pull it and find the closest pre-set hole but on their own it-s not a reason to spend a lot extra on the bike.

-It is only when paying more that you get a choice of micro-adjustments and as a rule it is over $1000 although it is possible from time to time to get this fir under $1000 with the Sole SB900
+It is only when paying more that you get a choice of micro-adjustments and as a rule it is more expensive bikes although it is possible from time to time to get this for less with the Sole SB900